MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 **Note** This may take a few minutes to complete.

-## Deploy Azure Sentinel Workspace for Demo in Module 4
+## Deploy Microsoft Sentinel Workspace for Demo in Module 4

-In this task, you will create an Azure Sentinel workspace.
+In this task, you will create an Microsoft Sentinel workspace.

 3. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.